particle-iot/docs/src/content/tutorials/device-cloud/console.md

 - **Two-legged authentication**.
 Your customers will create an account on your servers using your own authentication system, and your web servers will create an account with Particle for each customer that is paired to that customer.
 Your servers will request a scoped access token for each customer to interact with their device.
 This is a completely white-labeled solution.
 - **Login with Particle**.
 Your customers will create a Particle account and a separate account on your website, and link the two together using OAuth 2.0.
 Unlike the other authentication options, this option will showcase Particle branding.
 This is most useful when the customer is aware of Particle and may be using Particle's development tools with the product.

-When you create your Product in the Console, you will be asked which authentication method you want to use.
-Implementation of these methods are covered in detail in the [How to build a web app](/tutorials/device-cloud/authentication/) section of this guide.

 As customers are created for your product, they will begin to appear on your Customers (<i class="ion-user"></i>) page.
 For each customer, you will be able to see their username and associated device ID.
 Note that the device ID column will not be populated until the customer goes through the claiming process with their device.
+Customers are commonly used for Wi-Fi products because you will often need a mobile app to configure Wi-Fi network credentials.
+Creating a customer associates a user with their device or devices, and allows a mobile app to communicate directly with the Particle cloud API on behalf of only that user.

+For cellular devices, you can use customer accounts as well.
+However, it is common to use two other methods:

+Single account claiming claims all devices to a single account owned by the product creator.
+Cellular apps often use a web app, which does not need to have Particle API access per-user.
+Instead, they can handle this in the back-end.
+Even cellular products that have a mobile app may prefer to implement them using a mobile framework and communicate from the app to their own back-end using standard web technologies instead of the Particle API.
+This makes it easier to find app developers, since they don't need to know about the Particle platform.

+Unclaimed product devices eliminate the claiming step entirely.
+This simplifies device setup.
+However, there is an important limitation: unclaimed product devices cannot subscribe to events.
+They can, however, receive OTA updates, and handle Particle functions and variables.
+The Asset Tracker Tracker Edge firmware typically operates using unclaimed product devices.

 ### Monitoring Event Logs